immersive-web/webxr-ar-module/explainer.md

 ### Input poses

 Each input source can queried a `XRInputPose` using the `getInputPose()` function of any `XRPresentationFrame`.
-Getting the pose requires passing in the `XRInputSource` you want the pose for, as well as the `XRFrameOfReference` the pose values should be given in, just like `getDevicePose()`.
+Getting the pose requires passing in the `XRInputSource` you want the pose for, as well as the `XRCoordinateSystem` the pose values should be given in, just like `getDevicePose()`.
 Similar to `getDevicePose()` the requested pose may return `null` in cases where tracking has been lost.

 If an input source can be tracked the `XRInputPose`'s `gripMatrix` will indicate the device's position and orientation.
 This will be `null` if the input source isn't trackable.
 The `gripMatrix` is a transform into a space where if the user was holding a straight rod in their hand it would be aligned with the negative Z axis (forward) and the origin rests at their palm.
 This enables developers to properly render a virtual object held in the user's hand.
 For example, a sword would be positioned so that the blade points directly down the negative Z axis and the center of the handle is at the origin.